Accredited Yoga Elder with Independent Yoga Network

 I run annual Yoga retreats, holidays in India and Hungary.
 And a range of workshops throughout the year.

-The physical therapies have really helped inform my understanding of Yoga practice, and in addition i can offer a stretch for you to practice and use after having massage.
+The physical therapies have really helped inform my understanding of Yoga practice, so in addition to a massage or reflexology treatment, can offer guidance for a stretch or posture to help you.